Museum Remix: Unheard is an experiment in museum storytelling.

 Great!
 Sign me up!
 Head over to our Volunteer Makers page to sign up and submit your video.

 The collections of the University of Cambridge Museums span four billion years and all seven continents.
 We are good at collecting.
 But we haven't always been good at listening.
 George Doji, Museum Remix host, tells us more:

-- piece of music
+- piece of performance art

 The header image for this page is an extract from The Museum of Life, an artwork produced for our 2019 Museum Remix project.